google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

           Dictionary from enclave names to target dependencies.
 The dictionary must be injective.
 This dictionary is used to format each string in `loader_args` after each enclave target is interpreted as the path to its output binary.
+Enclaves are built under a backend transition.
         </p>
       </td>
     </tr>